 Farm Workforce Modernization Act

 For years, the produce industry and our agriculture sector partners have made an overwhelming case for legislation to reform our broken immigration system and help build a legal and reliable workforce.
-With the passage of the bipartisan 2019 Farm Workforce Modernization Act in the House of Representatives, we thought we were on our way towards finally achieving the reform our members so desperately need.
+With the introduction of the bipartisan 2021 Farm Workforce Modernization Act (H.R.1603) in the House of Representatives, we are one step closer to getting the reforms the fresh produce industry has needed for decades.

 Farm Workforce Modernization Act (H.R.1603) Details